 This is a breed that has struggled with conservation issues in recent years because of a loss of habitat, as well as because of the influence of pollutants.
 There are now less than 1,000 of these beautiful birds left in the wild.

 Because of this, the black harrier is classified as an endangered species.

-Adult black harriers can be recognized for its black plumage, white rump, as well as its striped black and white tail, and its silver wing panels.
+Adult black harriers can be recognized for their black plumage, white rump, as well as its striped black and white tail, and silver wing panels.
 The bird often appears to be all black when perched in one spot, but in flight, its other plumage colors are much more noticeable, particularly the rump and flight features.